Derek Blasberg

-Derek Charles Blasberg (born April 22, 1982) is an American writer, socialite, and fashion industry personality.
-He led the fashion and beauty partnerships division at YouTube from 2018 to 2022.
+Derek Charles Blasberg (born April 22, 1982) is an American author and fashion industry personality.
+He is a director at the Gagosian Gallery, Vanity Fair's special correspondent, and a columnist for Harpers Bazaar.
+He was the head of fashion & beauty at YouTube from 2018 to 2022.

-Early life and family
+Early life

 Blasberg was born in St. Louis, Missouri, to Bill Blasberg, a certified public accountant, and Carol Blasberg, the managing editor of the medical journal The Annals of Thoracic Surgery.
 In 2000, Blasberg graduated from Affton High School, where he was salutatorian of his class.

 Career

 College years and early career

 In 2000, Blasberg moved to New York City to attend New York University (NYU).
-He cultivated a friendship with Nicky Balestrieri, another student who had worked as a fashion model, and lived in the same dormitory, NYU's Hayden Hall.
-Balestrieri helped Blasberg get his start with Elite Model Management, writing biographies for the agency's models; he worked in a similar position for European modeling agency Models 1 during a semester abroad in London.
-Blasberg held a part-time position at W magazine upon returning for his junior year.
+While a student, Blasberg's first job was with Elite Model Management, writing biographies for the agency's models; he worked in a similar position for European modeling agency Models 1 during a semester abroad in London.
+Blasberg held a part-time position at W magazine upon returning for his junior year of college.
 During his senior year, he worked part-time as an assistant at Vogue.
 After his 2004 graduation from NYU, he transitioned to a full-time position with Vogue.

 Writing

+Over a career spanning more than two decades chronicling the worlds of fashion, art, and pop culture, Blasberg's byline has appeared in every international edition of Vanity Fair, Vogue, Architectural Digest, and Harpers Bazaar.
+He has also regularly contributed to The New York Times, the Wall Street Journal, and W magazine.

+Blasberg's first job was as an assistant to the managing editor at Vogue magazine.

 From 2006 to 2010, Blasberg was the editor-at-large of Style.com, where he wrote a column called "The Blasblog."
+He also co-wrote several New York City editions of the Louis Vuitton Travel Guides.

-In 2008, Blasberg edited Influence, a fashion and art tome conceived by Mary-Kate and Ashley Olsen.
+In 2008, Blasberg was the editor of Influence, a fashion and art tome conceived by Mary-Kate and Ashley Olsen.

-From 2009 to 2012, he wrote a column called "Fast + Louche" for Interview magazine.
-Blasberg also co-wrote several New York City editions of the Louis Vuitton Travel Guides.